-The newly-released macOS Catalina (10.15) has many great new enhancements, however two of the main changes introduced in Catalina require some extra consideration before upgrading.
+The newly-released macOS Catalina (10.15) has many great new enhancements, however two of the main changes introduced in Catalina require some extra consideration before upgrading and may slow its adoption for longtime Mac users.
 This article walks you through the things you should consider before upgrading.

 1) New Disk Partitioning